artificiallama/logo/README.md

 # GAN for generation of logos.

 A team project for Aggregate Intellect's workshop in May, 2020.
-The team consisted of three members.
+The team consisted of three members (including myself).

 The code of the gan is taken from https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/dcgan/dcgan.py